brndnmtthws/brndn-io/content/posts/reduce-dont-recycle/index.md

 - living in smaller homes to reduce the amount of material needed and wasted for the home itself (also, there's reduced heating, cooling, and lighting costs)
 - living in cities that offer lots of transport options such that you don't need to purchase automobiles (which are a massive source of waste: even though about [10 million cars are recycled per year](https://en.wikipedia.org/wiki/Vehicle_recycling), [more cars are being sold](https://en.wikipedia.org/wiki/Passenger_vehicles_in_the_United_States#Sales) which means there's a lot of waste)
 - living as close as possible to your workplace to reduce wear and tear on disposable items

+Plus, if you think you feel smug about how good you are at recycling, you'll be excited to know how _absolutely amazing_ you'll feel when you go around telling everyone about how little waste you're generating.